Design educator Nigel Ball weighs in on the positives that Covid-instigated online talks have offered students who live far from big cities

-Here is a selection of books that caught our attention in the dog days of 2019.
+Here is a selection of things that have caught our attention in recent (quarantined) weeks.